Ritz-97/ThoughtViz/README.md

-Credit:  All this Thoghtviz paper implementation.
+Credit: This repository is forked from origional Gitgub of  Thoughtviz pape.
 We are trying to reproduce the results.
+The main repository for this :-https://github.com/ptirupat/ThoughtViz